Ville Nouvelle: Fez’s "Athens of Africa" — Beyond the Old City

 The palace’s original foundation dates back to that of Fes el-Jdid, the royal citadel of the Marinid Dynasty in 1276 CE.
 Though, most of the palace today dates from the Alaouite era during the 17th-20th centuries.

-It’s grounds are home to many private structures, patios and gardens but have historically included administrative offices and government courthouses, as well.
+Its grounds are home to many private structures, patios and gardens but have historically included administrative offices and government courthouses, as well.

 After observing the gorgeous gates, we moved on to the Jewish quarter (ملاح) located in Fes el-Jdid.
 Dating back to the mid-15th century, the area contains a number of monuments and landmarks from the Jewish community’s historical heritage.
 And as we strolled through the streets, countless jewelry stores displayed the most incredible pieces of gold and bakeries overflowed with freshly baked bread.
 They sat below traditional Jewish homes, often with relatively ornate open balconies facing the street.